discord-jda/JDA-Website/docs/using-jda/using-new-features.md

 ![img.png](../assets/images/github_pr_latest_commit.png){width="720"}

-Here you can see the 7 first chars of the latest commit are `36eea2a`.
+Here you can see the 7 first characters of the latest commit are `36eea2a`.

 ### Putting It Together

 So far we have:

 * PR author name: `xirado`
-* Version (7 char commit hash): `36eea2a`
+* Version (7 character commit hash): `36eea2a`

-You can now add the dependency to your favorite build tool, but before that, you will have to remove your current JDA dependency.
+You can now add the dependency to your project using your favorite build tool, but don't forget to remove your current JDA dependency first.

 Template:
 === "Gradle"